Living on a prayer

 Greater is here.

-For four years, I served as a Budgets and Production Scoping Manager at Vox Media, where I worked at the critical intersection of pre-sales and production alongside our creative strategy team.
+For the last four years, I served as a Budgets and Production Scoping Manager at Vox Media, working at the critical intersection of pre-sales and production alongside our creative strategy team.
 I developed project scopes and cost breakdowns for award-winning branded videos, social campaigns, and audio segments.
+I’m currently a digital producer and video editor for a sports media company.

 In 2023, I produced Gaps, a coming-of-age NAACP Image Award-nominated short film presented by Queen Latifah’s Queen Collective program in partnership with Tribeca Studios and Procter & Gamble.